Google Drive’s been corrupting many of their accounts, and I needed a way to quickly backup my Drive. Here’s how to replicate what I did

 rclone tree r2backups:rclone-backups

-• If you keep running into errors, switch from --verbose to --vv for “very verbose” so you know what’s being added and what’s going on under the hood
+echo "<<---- [R2 Upload] Finished!" ./$NAME/${FOLDER:+/} was added for more flexibility when specifying folder--verbose to --vv for “very verbose” so you know what’s being added and what’s going on under the hood